 There are two cafés in Edinburgh Castle, the Redcoat Café and the Tea Rooms.

 Families and children of all ages are welcome at the National War Museum.
 Baby changing facilities are available, and the National War Museum has a policy in place if children become separated from their party.

 Refreshments at Edinburgh Castle are provided by Historic Environment Scotland in the Castle's cafés.
 All are equipped with seating facilities for babies and provide family-friendly meals.

 We are happy for you to take photographs, including flash photography, in the galleries unless otherwise stated.

 No prior permission is needed for photography intended for personal use.
-However, anyone wishing to use a tripod should contact the information desk to obtain a photopass.
+However, anyone wishing to use additional photography equipment on site (e.g. a tripod) should contact the information desk to obtain a photopass.

-All photographers wishing to take photographs for publication on other websites, for all printed matter or other commercial use, are asked to contact Maggie Wilson at the Picture Library on 0131 247 4026, firstname.lastname@example.org.
+All photographers wishing to take photographs for commercial use are asked to contact Maggie Wilson at the Picture Library on 0131 247 4026, email@example.com.